Our SEND Offer

 - a team of qualified teaching staff;

-- and a large team of qualified teaching assistants.
+- and a large team of qualified and experienced teaching assistants.

 We work in close partnership with health services based at the NHS Child Development Centre (CDC), eg, the speech and language therapy service, physiotherapy, occupational health, in addition to colleagues based within the sensory support service, social care, the educational psychology team and children’s centre services.

-Referrals to Sandy Lane Nursery and Forest School Alternative Provision and Outreach Service are made by CDC health professionals, eg, paediatrician, speech and language therapist, occupational therapist, physiotherapist.
+Referrals to Sandy Lane Nursery and Forest School Specialist Provision and Outreach Service are made by CDC health professionals, eg, paediatrician, speech and language therapist, occupational therapist, physiotherapist.

-The Early Years SEND Outreach Teacher and the SENDCo co-ordinate the daily management of the SEND specialist services at Sandy Lane Nursery and Forest School and provide the following:
+The SENDCo and Deputy SENDCo co-ordinate the daily management of the SEND specialist services at Sandy Lane Nursery and Forest School and provide the following:

 - support to parents in making decisions regarding appropriate nursery/school placements;